St. Louis sports travel guide

-And even though the NFL left St. Louis in 2016, when the Rams relocated to Los Angeles, the sports void will be filled by 2023 when the city’s new Major League Soccer franchise, St. Louis City SC, begins play.
+And even though the NFL left St. Louis in 2016, when the Rams relocated to Los Angeles, the sports void is getting filled in 2023 with the city’s new Major League Soccer franchise, St. Louis City SC, beginning play.

 So no matter what you do during your free time, you won’t have to check your sports fandom at the door.
 This guide will help you plan a St. Louis sports travel vacation, from where to see the teams in action to discovering the best the city has to offer.

 Map of St. Louis sports venues and attractions

 Click placemark in index to find on map | View St. Louis sports travel guide in a larger map

 Both venues for the city’s pro sports teams are downtown, making things convenient for visitors on a St. Louis sports travel vacation.

 Busch Stadium, home of the Cardinals, is a few blocks to the south of the Gateway Arch, partially occupying the footprint of the old, cookie-cutter-era Busch that was demolished in 2006.
 The Enterprise Center, home to the Blues, stands about a mile west of that.
 In between, there are plenty of hotels and restaurants to frequent.

 Downtown was also home to the NFL — the Rams played at the Edward Jones Dome before pulling up stakes in 2016 and relocating to Los Angeles, and the football Cardinals played at the old Busch Stadium prior to moving to Phoenix in 1988.